 Golf within 30 mins drive

 Rural / countryside retreats

 A winter sun break

 |Rental prices originally quoted in: British £||Convert to:|

 The property's weekend rates apply to: Friday, Saturday and Sunday nights

 NB: Prices may be subject to change at the advertiser's discretion.

-linen is £10 per person extra.
+linen hire is £10 per person per week extra